lkbhg/openMPSPH/README.md

 🧩 Overview

-This project is a personal software developed by Hong Yin for scientific computing and numerical simulation.
+This project is a personal software developed by Kan Liu for scientific computing and numerical simulation.
 It is implemented in C++, parallelized with OpenMP, and built using CMake for easy compilation and cross-platform deployment.

 The software is designed for high-performance simulations involving complex physical processes, such as fluid–structure interaction, heat transfer, or particle-based modeling.